 Some risks are unavoidable.
 Some can be eliminated through prudence and discipline.
-One type of risk, called unique risk, representing the potential volatility that one company’s fortunes may bring to a portfolio, can be reduced simply by diversifying – by holding many different securities.
+One type of risk, often called unique risk, represents the potential volatility that one company’s fortunes may bring to a portfolio.
+This can be reduced by diversifying – by holding many different securities.

 For smaller accounts, we might use low-expense index exchange traded funds to achieve diversified exposure to the market.
 Also, we may use sector and international exchange traded funds to gain diversified involvement in desirable sectors and countries.

 Further, if a client has large exposure to a particular firm or industry which is not easily shed, perhaps for reasons of employment, tax avoidance, illiquidity, or personal preference, we can adjust other holdings to mitigate the risk therein.